-7) Name and email of the person within your organization who is responsible for collecting, analyzing, or managing your digital data: Section n 2: Data - Current and past use of RS data and data products RS dat a refers to space-based, remotely-sensed data (also known as earth observation data). and/or roducts refers to platforms, tools, or programs designed to collect, store, manage, analyze data (for example, Google Earth Engine).
-Data used in data products may be emote sensing or other data sources (such as gauges or ground-based observations).
-1) Does your organization use RS data ? □Yes □No 2) Does your organization use RS data to characterize or collect information on any of the following variables or water cycle attributes?
+7) Name and email of the person within your organization who is responsible for collecting, analyzing, or managing your digital data:

+Section 2: Data - Current and past use of RS data and data products

+RS data refers to space-based, remotely-sensed data (also known as earth observation data).

+Data products refers to platforms, tools, or programs designed to collect, store, manage, and/or analyze data (for example, Google Earth Engine).
+Data used in data products may be from remote sensing or other data sources (such as gauges or ground-based observations).

+1) Does your organization use RS data?

+- 2) Does your organization use RS data to characterize or collect information on any of the following variables or water cycle attributes?
 Please mark all that apply.

+- Precipitation

+Evapotranspiration

+Soil moisture

+Vegetation and land cover

+Groundwater

+Surface water

+Snow and ice

+Water quality

+Topography

-Precipitation Evapotranspiration Soil moisture Vegetation and land cover Groundwater Surface water Snow and ice Water quality Topography 3) Please list and describe RS data your organization uses (or has used).
+- 3) Please list and describe RS data your organization uses (or has used).
 Please include the following per RS dataset: the variable used; source/provider of the data; the spatial resolution, temporal resolution, and extent of the data provided by the source; website for the data; and a brief description of the cost to access the data.

-Examples: Variable: Precipitation Source: CHIRPS version 2.0 Spatial Resolution: 0.05 degree, 30m x 30m Temporal Resolution: Hourly, daily, monthly, annually Extent of Data from Source: Global, continental, regional, national, basin level
+Examples: Variable: Precipitation Source: CHIRPS version 2.0 Spatial Resolution: 0.05 degree, 30m x 30m Temporal Resolution: Hourly, daily, monthly, annually Extent of Data from Source: Global, continental, regional, national, basin level Website: https://data.chc.ucsb.edu/products/CHIRPS-2.0/ Cost: Open-access, free to download, low-cost, paid for use

-Website: https://data.chc.ucsb.edu/products/CHIRPS-2.0/ Cost: Open-access, free to download, low-cost, paid for use 4) Please describe the main purpose or primary use of each set of RS data listed in question 3.
-5) Does your organization use data products ? □Yes □No 6) Has your organization used, or is your organization familiar with, any of the following data products?
+- 4) Please describe the main purpose or primary use of each set of RS data listed in question 3. - 5) Does your organization use data products?

+6) Has your organization used, or is your organization familiar with, any of the following data products?
 Please mark all that apply.

+Google Earth Engine (GEE)

+Digital Earth Africa (DEA)

+International Water Management Institute (IWMI) Digital Data and Tools

+Dartmouth Flood Observatory Flood Portal

+EarthMap.org

+Aquastat

-Google Earth Engine (GEE) Digital Earth Africa (DEA) International Water Management Institute (IWMI) Digital Data and Tools Dartmouth Flood Observatory Flood Portal EarthMap.org Aquastat Global Flood Monitoring System Our World in Data Aqueduct Water Risk Atlas WB Spatial Agent Hydroinformatics 7) Please list data product(s) your organization uses (or has used) and the key purpose of use for each product.
-8) For the data products you currently use (listed in question 7), please describe the data used per data product, where you collect this data from, and how frequently it is collected.
-9) Do you have in-house expertise to collect, manage, and analyze RS data ? □Yes □No
+Global Flood Monitoring System

+Our World in Data

+Aqueduct Water Risk Atlas

+WB Spatial Agent Hydroinformatics

+- 7) Please list data product(s) your organization uses (or has used) and the key purpose of use for each product. - 8) For the data products you currently use (listed in question 7), please describe the data used per data product, where you collect this data from, and how frequently it is collected.

-• products?
-11) Do you see potential for expanding the use of RS data/data products in your organization? □Yes □No 12) If yes, please describe in which areas would most interest you.
-If no, please explain why.
-13) Do you see a need for training and institutional development in your organization around the use of RS data/data products for water resources management? ☐Yes ☐No 14) If yes, please indicate areas or topics that would most benefit you. n 3: Tools - Use of RS data/data products with water resource management ations 1) Please indicate tools/applications your organization uses (or has used): ☐ Tracking of status and trends in water supply, demand, accessibility, and use ☐ Flood monitoring (including hazard mapping and forecasting) ☐ Flood early warning systems ☐ Drought monitoring (including hazard mapping and forecasting) ☐ Monitoring of surface water quality (e.g., clarity and chlorophyll-a) ☐ Quantification of water storage in reservoirs 2) For each application you marked in question 1 above, please specify the name of the application you use.
+- 10) How many people in your organization use or are trained to use RS data or any data products? - 11) Do you see potential for expanding the use of RS data/data products in your organization?

+- 12) If yes, please describe in which areas would most interest you.
+If no, please explain why. - 13) Do you see a need for training and institutional development in your organization around the use of RS data/data products for water resources management?

-(for example, RS, ground station, etc.).
+14) If yes, please indicate areas or topics that would most benefit you.

+Section 3: Tools - Use of RS data/data products with water resource management applications

+1) Please indicate tools/applications your organization uses (or has used):

+□Tracking of status and trends in water supply, demand, accessibility, and use

+□Flood monitoring (including hazard mapping and forecasting)

+□Flood early warning systems

+Drought monitoring (including hazard mapping and forecasting)

+□Monitoring of surface water quality (e.g., clarity and chlorophyll-a)

+Quantification of water storage in reservoirs